 We don’t plan a Cancun holiday to sit inside our hotel room.

-There will be a lot of walking around, many outdoor activities during this vacation at the world’s best beach destination.
+This vacation will have many walking and outdoor activities at the world’s best beach destination.

 But for the rest of the day, you need comfortable sandals, something in which you can walk long distances without complaining.